elloinc/mev-monitor-backend/README.md

 - Arbitrage
 - Liquadation

-This repo contains the frontend of this project
+This repo contains the backend of this project

 Frontend repo: <https://github.com/Godspower-Eze/mev-monitor>